 Primary Helping (Auxiliary) Verbs

-Primary Auxiliary verbs (also known as a Helping Verb) are verbs that are used together with the main verb of the sentence to express
+Primary Auxiliary verbs (also known as Helping Verbs) are verbs that are used together with the main verb of the sentence to express

 the action or state.
-It support the main verb to form the structure of sentence as per specific tense.
+They support the main verbs to form the structure of sentence as per specific tense.
 Primary Auxiliary Verbs are of three types: